 Peter Wright, chairman of The Arthur Ransome Society, added, ‘The Amazons seek out the Swallows in much the same way as indigenous people came to find out about early explorers.’
 Any number of missionaries have had arrows fired at them.
 The Swallows discover that Nancy and Peggy not only prove to be the same age but share their terminology and outlook on life.
 They too have no father around and have recently been rejected by their uncle who is busy writing.
-As a result, they are being naughty, letting off a firework on the roof of his houseboat.
-The Swallows make friends with them and end up helping Uncle Jim to see sense.
+As a result, they are being rebellious and let off a firework on the roof of his houseboat.
+The Swallows make friends with the Amazons and end up helping Uncle Jim to see sense.

-‘What did the burglars do when they found the treasure had gone?’ one little girl in the cinema asked?
+‘What did the burglars do when they found the treasure had gone?’ one little girl at the cinema asked?

 Quick as a flash, Marc Grimston of TARS EAST, who was in the audience, said, ‘Captain Flint carves a fish for them to find instead of the trunk.’
-Repentant and forgiven himself, Jim Turner opts to convince the thieves of their guilt rather than report them to the police.
+Repentant and forgiven himself, Jim Turner opts to convince the thieves of their guilt rather than report the burglars to the police.

 The great thing is, that whilst fishing from boats and weathering the storm, firm friendships are forged that take the Swallows and the Amazons on further adventures, even to the ends of the Earth.
 There is something inspirational about these that stories lead others to extend themselves, hoist their sails and live life to the full.